SophLewDev/SophLewDev/README.md

 - Obtained excellent Micrsoft Word, Excel, and Powerpoint skills.

 ## **Interests**
-- *Music:* play the Piano (grade 8), Violin (grade 8), and Harp (grade 4).
+- :musical_note:*Music:* play the Piano (grade 8), Violin (grade 8), and Harp (grade 4).
-- *Dancing:* hold qualifications in Ballet and Hip-Hop.
+- :dancer:*Dancing:* hold qualifications in Ballet and Hip-Hop.
 It's the best form of exercise!
-- *Gaming:* love losing myself into the world of games.
+- :desktop_computer:*Gaming:* love losing myself into the world of games.
-- *Codewars:* currently 5kyu, but will be climbing higher soon!
+- :arrow_double_up:*Codewars:* currently 5kyu, but will be climbing higher soon!